sourface94/sourface94.github.io/docs/README.md

 Welcome :)

-I'll be using this site to share my thoughts, ideas, code and projects on AGI, geometry, topology and maybe more.
+I'll be using this site to share my thoughts, ideas, code and projects on AGI, geometry, topology, search functions and maybe more.